Skip to content Employee rights advisory service - International House Helsinki

 The Fair Play at Work guide is divided into 4 main sections:

-The Central Organization of Finnish Trade Unions (SAK) serves customers by phone or email.
+The Central Organisation of Finnish Trade Unions (SAK) serves IHH customers by phone or email.

 Fair Play at Work is a website provided by The Central Organisation of Finnish Trade Unions (SAK) and intended for explaining the ground rules for working life and employees’ rights in Finland.
 Information in available in 23 different languages.